objcio/articles/2015-02-10-camera-capture-on-ios.md

 ... // unlock
 ```

 This means that the focus can be set with a `UISlider`, for example, which would be the equivalent of rotating the focusing ring on a DSLR.
 When focusing manually with these kinds of cameras, there is usually a visual aid that indicates the sharp areas.
 There is no such built-in mechanism in AVFoundation, but it could be interesting to display, for instance, a sort of ["focus peaking"](https://en.wikipedia.org/wiki/Focus_peaking).
-We won't go into details here, but focus peaking could be easily implemented by applying a threshold edge detect filter (with a custom `CIFilter` or [`GPUImageThresholdEdgeDetectionFilter`](https://github.com/BradLarson/GPUImage/blob/master/framework/Source/GPUImageThresholdEdgeDetectionFilter.h)), and overlaying it onto the live preview in the `AVCaptureAudioDataOutputSampleBufferDelegate.captureOutput(_:didOutputSampleBuffer:fromConnection:)` method seen above.
+We won't go into details here, but focus peaking could be easily implemented by applying a threshold edge detect filter (with a custom `CIFilter` or [`GPUImageThresholdEdgeDetectionFilter`](https://github.com/BradLarson/GPUImage/blob/master/framework/Source/GPUImageThresholdEdgeDetectionFilter.h)), and overlaying it onto the live preview in the `captureOutput(_:didOutputSampleBuffer:fromConnection:)` method of `AVCaptureAudioDataOutputSampleBufferDelegate` seen above.

 ### Exposure